Stabilizing the singularity swap quadrature for near-singular line integrals: Problem setup and overview of singularity swap quadrature

 This yields the reformulation

 where the ``SSQ numerator'' $F(t)$ is defined by

-and the function $g(t,t_0)$ is chosen to match the singularity structure of $R(t)^2$, such that $F(t)$ becomes smooth on $E$ (in fact analytic in the large open neighborhood of $E$).\footnote{Alternative swapping strategies, such as the subtraction method used in \cite{bao2024}, also exist.}
+and the function $h(t,t_0)$ is chosen such that $h(t,t_0)^2$ matches the root structure of $R(t)^2$, so that $F(t)$ becomes smooth on $E$ (in fact analytic in the large open neighborhood of $E$).\footnote{Alternative swapping strategies, such as the subtraction method used in \cite{bao2024}, also exist.}

 To evaluate $I_m$, one interpolates the SSQ numerator $F(t)$ using some fixed basis $\{\varphi_k\}_{k=1}^n$, so that

 with coefficients $c_k(t_0)$ computed from numerator samples $F_j\coloneqq F(t_j)$.
 This yields the interpolatory quadrature formula